raspberrypilearning/turtle-tracker/en/step_4.md

 ![List creation dialogue for y coords](images/turtle-2-y-list.png)

-You now have two empty lists on the Stage:
+You now have two empty lists on the Stage.

 ![screenshot of empty lists](images/empty-lists.png)